philmon4/STM32BASIC/README.md

 This repo is about to break for at least a couple of weeks while I integrate the STM32 hardware API Currently I have a functional VGA display, and a functional USB keyboard(*with a known bug for device recognition).
 If you liked the idea of basic running under Linux I'll keep backporting features into that anyway - see the new repo linuxretrobasic.
+A consequence of this, is the code will become quite specific to the (very cheap) F767 development board from ST Micro, but easily ported to any other NUCLEO as long as the MPU has an LCD module and you can solder some resistors to make an analog VGA interface....

 RetroStyle STM32
 ==========